 One of our favourite cities in Europe is no doubt Budapest.
 A great city to visit year-round, the winter gives Budapest a frosty but enchanting makeover.
 From the old bridges and buildings to the iconic castle, sightseeing in the winter is excellent – just wrap up warm!

 Budapest has an excellent nightlife and foodie scene and it can be very cheap to eat out.
 Spend your day wandering the city streets and head to a cosy ruin bar on an evening for a lively atmosphere or casual beers.
 Visit Budapest towards the end of November and December for a collection of excellent Christmas markets and festive decoration.
-The top two Christmas markets to attend are Vorosmarty Square and Basilica, where you’ll find glowing lights, live music and bright gift stalls.
+The top two Christmas markets to attend are Vorosmarty Square and Basilica.
+Here you’ll find bright lights, live music and bright gift stalls.

 Our other highlights for a winter trip to Budapest include a dinner cruise down the River Danube, visit to the ballet or theatre and a daytime stop at the famous Szechenyi Thermal Baths.